aerogear/modern-appdev-workshop/README.md

 #### Steps

 1. Install graphback client
 ```
  npm install -g graphback-cli
 ```
 2. Create new project based on template
 ```
 graphback init node-workshop ---templateUrl=https://github.com/aerogear/modern-appdev-workshop
 ```
 In cmd please answer questions as follows:
 ```
 ?
 Do you want to include a example model?
 No
 ?
 Choose your database PostgreSQL
 ```
 3. Change directory into project folder
 ```
 cd node-workshop
 ```
 4. Review the `Task.graphql` file inside `model` with your GraphQL types.
 This file was added as part of the template.
-GraphBack allows you to provide your own business logic, but for this example we going use predefined one.
+GraphBack allows you to provide your own business logic, but for this example we going use one that was provided as part of the template.
+We can extend it later as part of the hackaton.

 5. Subscriptions are used in GraphQL to enable live updates of information.
 Graphback can help with subscriptions.
 Open `config.json` in the root of the directory and enable the `subCreate` flag.